 Shirley Lomax from Western Oregon University returning this year to explore some of the fundamentals of human-environment interactions, including carrying capacity and understanding cause-and-effect relationships in nature.

 Our 2017 conference theme, Choose Your Own Afterschool Adventure, emphasized helping guide and equip youth with necessary equipment for them to find their own success, whatever that may be.
 You can take a look at our 2017 Conference Review to see who attended and how they rated it.
 Thank you to so many for joining us in the adventure and making a memorable experience as we learn from one another.

 CLICK HERE to see photos from the 2017 conference.

-Thanks to our all of our Session Presenters, Table Exhibitors and wonderful Volunteers for giving your time to share resources with participants!
+So many thanks to our all of our Session Presenters, Table Exhibitors and wonderful Volunteers for giving your time to share resources with participants!

 CLICK HERE to check out photos from Oregon Afterschool Conference 2016